-Capacity to analyze, apply critically and creatively their professional competencies in the management of complex situations, problem decision making, solvina, understanding, adapting, and generating changes, while at the same time managing them effectively.
+Capacity to analyze, apply critically and creatively their professional competencies in the management of complex situations, decision making, problem solving, understanding, adapting, and generating changes, while at the same time managing them effectively.

 Logic mathematical reasoning

 Capacity to utilize quantitative and qualitative information in the problem solving process.